oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_vm_cluster_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple AutonomousVmCluster resources in Oracle Cloud Infrastructure
 - Gets a list of Exadata Cloud@Customer Autonomous VM clusters in the specified compartment.
+To list Autonomous VM Clusters in the Oracle Cloud, see `ListCloudAutonomousVmClusters <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/database/latest/CloudAutonomousVmCluster/ListCloudAutonomousVmClusters>`_.
 - If *autonomous_vm_cluster_id* is specified, the details of a single AutonomousVmCluster will be returned.